 Plus, you could dunk the whole donut hole into the glaze and who doesn’t love a more donut to glaze ratio??

-Pumpkin Buttermilk Donuts tips & tricks:
+Baked Pumpkin Donuts tips & tricks:

 - Even though they’re small quantities, the butter and sour cream are really important ingredients to making these donuts really rich and flavorful.
 Yes, you can omit the sour cream (as mentioned in the recipe), but if you have it on hand, I would definitely use it.